No Planet Parade on June 3rd — Astronomers Debunk Myth of Rare Astronomical Phenomenon

-The planets are too far apart from each other — about 90 degrees in the celestial sphere, whereas a much denser convergence (20–30 degrees) is needed for a real parade.
+The planets are too far apart from each other — about 90 degrees in the celestial sphere, whereas a real parade requires a much tighter convergence (20–30 degrees).

 Uranus and Neptune will not be visible to the naked eye.
 Uranus itself is "hiding" in the sun's rays, making it inaccessible for observation.

-Thus, no rare astronomical event should be expected on June 3.
-The situation described on the internet is a normal arrangement of planets, not related to a real parade.
+Thus, no rare astronomical phenomenon should be expected on June 3rd.
+The situation described on the internet is a normal arrangement of planets, unrelated to a real parade.

 Read more on the topic: